JKindonNtx/solutions-euc/documentation/TN-TBD-Citrix Session Recording on Nutanix/TN-TBD/TN-TBD.md

 - Overview of the Citrix Session Recording Solution.
 - Considerations for Citrix Session Recording on Nutanix.

 Traditionally, Storage has been a focal point for Citrix Session Recording deployments with a preference for locally attached storage on the Session Recording Servers.
-We wanted to understand why this was the case, and identify if Nutanix Files could provide an alternative approach to locally attached disks.
+We wanted to understand if Nutanix Files could provide an alternative approach to locally attached disks, as well as understanding the optimal configuration both local and Files based configurations when deployed on Nutanix.

 ## Document Version History